LinkChess/website/README.md

 - ✅ PCB design in progress
 - ✅ Final component selection being evaluated
 - ✅ 4×4 prototype board operational
-- 🔄 Full 8×8 board assembly
+- ✅ Full 8×8 board assembly
-- 🔄 Case design and manufacturing
+- ✅ Case design and manufacturing

+**Updates: Version 2 WIP**
+- 🔄 Implement ESP32 into the application
+- 🔄 Open-source all remaining modules/fix documentation of v1
+- 🔄 Working version which is buildable by users at home

 *(Track progress and details in the Development section of the documentation.)*